 This is an area characterised by long fjords, fishing villages and waterfalls.
 So, what do eggs have do to with anything?

 Stop by the town of Djúpivogur and go for a walk along the harbour to catch sight of these sculptures.
-They may look weird at first sight, large egg-shaped boulders atop concrete stands, but they have a special meaning.
+These large, egg-shaped boulders atop concrete stands may look weird at first sight, but they have a special meaning.

 The eggs were created in 2009 by local artist Sigurður Guðmundsson and stand for the 34 species of birds that nest in this part of Iceland.